minprog/programming-2/30 Problem Sets/30 Finance/10 Standard edition.md

 ~~~

 If you type `ls` thereafter, you should see that you have a new file called `pset7.zip` in `~/vhosts`.
 (If you realize later that you need to make a change to some file and re-ZIP everything, you can delete the ZIP file you already made with `rm pset7.zip`, then create a new ZIP file as before.)
-* Once done creating your ZIP file, open up Chrome _inside_ of the appliance (not on your own computer) and visit https://www.cs50.net/submit[cs50.net/submit], logging in if prompted.
+* Once done creating your ZIP file, open up Chrome _inside_ of the appliance (not on your own computer) and visit this page to submit!
-* Click *Submit* toward the window's top-left corner.
-* Under *Problem Set 7* on the screen that appears, click *Upload New Submission*.
-* On the screen that appears, click *Add files...*.
-A window entitled *Open Files* should appear.
-* Navigate your way to `pset7.zip`, as by clicking *jharvard*, then double-clicking *Dropbox*.
-Once you find `pset7.zip`, click it once to select it, then click *Open*.
-* Click *Start upload* to upload your ZIP file to CS50's servers.
-* On the screen that appears, you should see a window with *No File Selected*.
-If you move your mouse toward the window's lefthand side, you should see a list of the files you uploaded.
-Click each to confirm the contents of each.
-(No need to click any other buttons or icons.)
-If confident that you submitted the files you intended, consider your source code submitted!
-If you'd like to re-submit different (or modified) files, simply return to https://www.cs50.net/submit[cs50.net/submit] and repeat these steps.
-You may re-submit as many times as you'd like; we'll grade your most recent submission, so long as it's before the deadline.